unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 at the prompt and pressing *enter*.

-**Note: the \"shutdown -h\" command DOES NOT cleanly stop the array.
+**Note: the "shutdown -h" command DOES NOT cleanly stop the array.
 If you type this on an array with a configured parity drive it will force a full parity calculation when you reboot.**